Answer: Yes. Stress can trigger and/or worsen acne symptoms.

 It is well known that putting an organism under stress makes it more susceptible to infection.
 This is true for humans, animals and even plants.
 The same neural and biochemical pathways that make stress feel uncomfortable can also disrupt the delicate balance of a properly functioning immune system, which increases your susceptibility to acne.

 In the words of the experts:

 “Activation of neurohormones by psychological stress occurs largely via the hypothalamic (pituitary) adrenal (HPA) axis, with subsequent upregulation of key stress hormones, such as corticotropin-releasing hormone (CRH), ACTH, and glucocorticoids (Cacioppo et al., 1998; Glaser and Kiecolt-Glaser, 2005).
 Via these stress-related hormones, accompanied by additional stress response mediators such as neuropeptides or neurotrophins (Webster, 2002), immune responses are profoundly altered (Glaser and Kiecolt-Glaser, 2005).
 For example, glucocorticoids inhibit the production of IL-12, IFN-y, and tumor necrosis factor by antigen-presenting cells and T helper 1 (Th1) cells but upregulate the production of IL-4, IL-10, and IL-13 by Th2 cells (Wonnacott and Bonneau, 2002).” –Arck, et al. 2006.

 To summarize that for non-scientists:

-Stress causes changes in hormonal balance and that directly impacts the functioning of the immune system.
-These changes appear to suppress immune functions that encourage the direct killing of pathogens, instead shifting the immune response to a more passive-aggressive approach.
+Stress causes changes in hormonal balance and that negatively impact your immune system.
+These changes appear to suppress immune functions that encourage the direct killing of pathogens (like the acne-causing Propionibacterium acnes bacteria), instead shifting the immune response to a more passive approach.

 Glucocorticoids and Stress